 There’s a real air of sophistication to its design, which showcases examples of his work in a restrained sideshow and offers a personal biography in bold type below.
 Comprehensive it is not, but you certainly get a clear sense of this creative’s personality and approach to his design work from this minimalist portfolio.

-Nicolas Paries is 28-year old French art director who’s been working since 2008 with premium brands such as Chanel, Lancôme, Dior and Nespresso.
+Nicolas Paries is a young French art director who’s been working since 2008 with premium brands such as Chanel, Lancôme, Dior and Nespresso.
 The layout of his portfolio site is quite original, and the graphic effects as you scroll down are visually spectacular and hugely impressive.
 In short, this portfolio website is a real one-off.

 Jennifer Heintz is a designer and illustrator living in Boston, USA.
 A recent graduate who majored in graphic and information design, she’s also creative director of the Northeastern University Political Review.